tystar86/python_exercises/Tasks/math.md

 ```

 #73.
->Write a Python program to generate (given an integer n) a square matrix filled with elements from 1 to n2 in spiral order.
+>Write a function to generate (given an integer n) a square matrix filled with elements from 1 to n2 in spiral order.

 **Expected Output :**
 ```